-Eager to do more than just lend his name, Brent sent up the Brent Pope Rugby Legends Foundation to encourage former rugby players and enthusiastic fans to get actively involved with Habitat’s projects in Ireland and around the world.
+Eager to do more than just lend his name, Brent sent up the Brent Pope Rugby Legends Foundation to encourage former rugby players and enthusiastic fans to get actively involved with Habitat’s projects both in Ireland and around the world.

-Over the last two years Brent has helped out on Habitat renovation projects in Dublin and twice travelled to Zambia to work alongside local communities on Habitat projects there.
+Brent has helped out on Habitat renovation projects in Dublin and twice travelled to Zambia to work alongside local communities on Habitat projects there.

 Habitat trips are very community orientated and Brent, the legends and volunteers embraced this unique, grassroots experience.
 During both trips to Zambia, Brent helped to build homes with the future homeowners and local trade professionals.
 The team lived in the local community and slept on the floor of a basic house with no electricity or running water.